Faculty of Social and Human Sciences: The dean

-The dean, a position currently held by Francisco Caramelo, is elected for four years and may be renewed only once through an electoral process that begins three months before the mandate expires.
-The Dean may designate up to four Vice-Deans, positions currently held by Maria José Roxo, Susana Trovão and João Soeiro de Carvalho, and associate deans Cristina Ponte e João Figueira de Sousa.
+The dean, a position currently held by Luís Baptista, is elected for four years and may be renewed only once through an electoral process that begins three months before the mandate expires.
+The Dean may designate up to four Vice-Deans, positions currently held by Rui Pedro Julião, Carlos Clamote Carreto, Teresa Araújo and Maria Cardeira da Silva, and associate deans Cristina Brito, Daniel Alves and Ana Santos Pinto.